 Believe it or not, this Corned Venison is so easy!
 You just need a couple of cheap items that you probably do not have in your pantry!
-If you are looking for great tasting venison recipes, this is certainly one of the best I have ever tried!
+If you are looking for great tasting venison recipes, this is certainly one of the best we have ever tried!

 If you have never had venison or you think you don’t like it, it’s probably because a friend gave you some to try that he said was great.

-This recipe is absolutely not anything like the afore mentioned venison!
-It is moist, juicy and more tender than a lot of corned beef I have eaten in my life!
+This recipe is absolutely not anything like the afore mentioned venison.
+It is moist, juicy and more tender than a lot of corned beef I have eaten in my life.
 If you do not have access to venison, you can substitute beef.

 Corned Venison – Brining Method